janjiralakirankumar/DevOpsEssentials/README.md

 http://44.208.26.120:4243/version

-## Lab 2: Git operations
+## Lab 2: Git and GitHub Operations.

+1. Create a GitHub Account
-Create the GitHub repository based on the method shown in the course document Create an empty repository with the name "hello-world" in your GitHub account.
+2. Create the GitHub repository based on the method shown in the course document
+3. Create an empty repository with the name "hello-world" in your GitHub account.

 After that, let's operate in the local Git repository